All Episodes

 Why not?

-Why aren't you?
+Why aren't they gone?

 They're not there yet because the job's not done yet, Larry.

-Does it bother you that the Iraqi Parliament is taking August off?
+Does it bother you that the Iraqi parliament is taking August off?

 It's better than taking two months off.

-Is General Petraeus the be all and end all?
+Is General Petraeus the be-all and end-all?

 General Petraeus is a very impressive officer.